RoboJackets/robocup-software/docs/source/tutorial.rst

 ``kevin-fu/robocup-sw-tutorial``.

 Launch soccer (our UI) and the ER-force simulator, same way as you did in the installation guide.
 Press the green check mark.
-You should see four wallers and one goalie move into position.
+You should see three wallers and one goalie move into position.
 Click anywhere on the field to place the ball in that location.
 You should see all five robots move between the ball and the goal.